-The movie Mutant Chronicles features a dismal world which combines scenes of the worst moments of the WWI trench warfare with interstellar machines powered by steam, demolished cities, sinister alien technology and ranks upon ranks of vicious mutants.
+The movie Mutant Chronicles features a dismal world that combines scenes of the worst moments of the WWI trench warfare with interstellar machines powered by steam (go figure!), demolished cities, sinister alien technology and ranks upon ranks of vicious mutants.

 December 5, 2009